 - How to plan a camping trip in the winter – The fun begins!
 Time to turn that winter wonderland you’ve been manifesting into a reality.
 In this section we’ll guide you through the decision-making process, helping you consider where to you go, what to do and what to bring.

-- Choosing a tent for cold weather camping – Braving that frosty air in a canvassed home?
+- Choosing a tent for cold weather camping– Braving that frosty air in a canvas home?
 We salute you!
-Let us help you make informed decisions around tent classification, strength, cost, thermal properties, water-resistance and pole design to keep you safe and protected from the elements.
+Let us help you make informed decisions around tent classification, strength, cost, thermal properties, water-resistance and pole design, to keep you safe and protected from the elements.

 - Choosing a campervan or motorhome for cold weather camping – Winter-proofing your house on wheels is essential for keeping you warm and dry in sometimes unpredictable and relentless weather conditions.
 Here we’re talking heat-loss, condensation prevention, storing fuel, power and water in sub-zero temperatures.

 - Choosing the best sleeping bag for winter camping – Sleep tight and wake up as fresh as the air around you with our top tips on finding a sleeping bag that’s right for your adventure.
-There’s a few key factors to aid your decision, from temperature control, shape and comfort, to seasonality and sustainability.
-Or a fair few alternatives and add-ons to send you into a deep sleep.
+There are a few key factors to take into consideration in your decision: temperature control, shape, comfort, seasonality and sustainability.
+And a fair few alternatives and add-ons to send you into a deep sleep.

 - Find campsites and campgrounds open for winter camping – You asked, they listened.
-There’s a whole host of hosts, both on home soil and internationally, who share beliefs in the well-being benefits gained from winter camping (with some welcoming guests for Christmas too).
-Use our booking site to select your dream date and destination.
+There are a whole host of hosts, throughout Europe, who share our belief in the well-being benefits gained from winter camping (with some of them welcoming guests for Christmas too).
+Use our booking tool to select your dream date and destination.

-- Wild Camping in winter – There’s lots of benefits to wild camping, not just for it’s deeper immersion into nature’s playground, but it can save a few pennies too.
+- Wild camping in winter – There are lots of benefits to wild camping, not just deeper immersion into nature’s playground, but it can save money too.
 Choosing the right spot to pitch up can scratch that spontaneity itch and lead you to unique, off-the-beaten-track discoveries, but there are restrictions to consider, trespassing legalities and limitations by way of power, heating and running water.
 We’ve got some important tips to help plan, prepare and weather-watch on your stay in the wilderness.

 - Clothing essentials for winter camping – Forgive us for stating the obvious, but have you checked that your cold-weather camping wardrobe is filled with clothing suitable for extreme weather conditions?
 In this section, we’ll remind you of the importance of packing breathable base, mid and top layers and not forgetting durable, weather-proof footwear too.

-- How to stay warm and dry for your camping trip – Or perhaps, more worryingly, what happens if you don’t take precautions to withstand those winter chills.
-This is the part we call out potential the dreaded ‘hypothermia’ word (something that need never enter your vocabulary on your winter camping trip if you’ve adequately prepared).
+- How to stay warm and dry for your camping trip – Or perhaps, more worryingly, knowing what can happen if you don’t take precautions to withstand those winter chills.
+This is the part where we call out potential the dreaded ‘hypothermia’ word (something that need never enter your vocabulary on your winter camping trip if you’ve adequately prepared).
 Learn about spotting the signs of extreme heat-loss early and what to do in the rare event hypothermia occurs.

-- How to keep well and safe on your winter camping trip – Winter camping is exhilarating and we wouldn’t want to kill the mood with an overkill of safety advice, but you’ll thank us in the long run.
-Here you’ll find some friendly ‘do’s and ‘don’ts’ from one happy camper to another that’ll ensure a safety-first mentality whilst living your best life.
+- How to keep well and safe on your winter camping trip – Winter camping is exhilarating and we wouldn’t want to kill the mood with over-proliferation of safety advice, but you’ll thank us in the long run.
+Here you’ll find some friendly ‘dos and ‘don’ts’ from one happy camper to another, that’ll ensure a safety-first mentality whilst living your best life.

-There’s more detail on sleeping bags, boots, layering and places to camp later, but for now let’s talk about planning what type of trip you are going on.
+There’s more detail on sleeping bags, boots, layering and places to camp later, but for now, let’s talk about planning the type of trip you are going on.

 Everyone camps differently.
 You might choose to stay near an attraction, near a favourite walk or in the city as a way of saving money.
-You might even want to make the most of the cold weather to do some glamping or to do some skiing, wild camping or even hiking.
+You might even want to make the most of the cold weather to try glamping or to do some skiing or hiking.

-And the thing that’s going to make sure it happens is your kit.
+And the thing that’s going to make sure of that is your kit.